 As mentioned before, frenectomies are simple procedures that can be performed right in your favorite South Bay pediatric dentistry in about 15 minutes.

 Previously, frenectomies were done using a scalpel blade to remove the tissue to correct the lip or tongue tie.

 However, this usually caused a fair amount of bleeding and discomfort to the patient and increased the likelihood of scar tissue and reattachment.

 Thankfully, significant advances in dentistry and laser technology have allowed for the use of soft-tissue lasers that emit a focused beam on the tissue to be removed.

 This is a much more favorable method as it produces minimal discomfort, minimal bleeding, and healing is usually rapid and uncomplicated, making it perfectly suited for babies and young children.
 In cases where a child may be too young to sit for the procedure or where they have dental anxiety, Nitrous Oxide (laughing gas) or other forms of sedation can be used to ensure comfort and safety throughout the procedure.
 Where frenectomies are combined with speech and feeding therapy, there is the maximum benefit.

 So, if you have a fussy feeder on your hands or are concerned about speech or sleep problems that your child may be experiencing because of a tongue or lip tie, do not despair, there is a quick and easy fix.
-Located in Torrance?
-Visit Pearly Smiles Pediatric Dentistry to find out more about frenectomies and how they can help you and your child.
+Pearly Smiles Pediatric Dentistry is the best Torrance pediatric dentistry to find out more about frenectomies and how they can help you and your child.
 With her expertise and gentle touch, Dr. Mori Aletomeh and her warm and friendly staff can provide you with the solution you are looking for.